 There’s a lot to love about winter, from the beauty of the snowflakes falling to outdoor fun like sledding and skiing.
 At the end of the day, however, there’s something special and relaxing about getting cozy.
 The warmth of getting into your favorite pair of comfortable slippers makes all the worries and stress melt away.
 It’s just like getting into a warm bath or curling up in front of the fireplace.
-Get tips and more with this guide on cozy winter slippers.
+Get tips and more with this guide on finding the best warm winter slippers for women.

 The next step is to decide on a winter slipper type that works for you.
 You’re more likely to wear them and keep your feet protected if you like the style.
 Scuff versions keep the heel open and are easy to slide on and off.
 Moccasin types are stylish and usually fully lined for comfort and warmth.
 Clogs are durable and may be suitable for indoor and outdoor use, while styles like sherpa house slippers are cuddly and cute.
 Slipper socks and knit slippers are easy to pull on and off and throw in the wash.
 Kids will love styles like pull-on bootie slippers and novelty styles that showcase looks like their favorite zoo animals, cute monsters, and more.